pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 For custodial staking, the `owner_address` is the same as the `operator_address`.

-For non-custodial staking, the `owner_address` must be different from the `operator_address`.
+For non-custodial staking, the `owner_address` MUST be different from the `operator_address`.
-This address receives back the staked `upokt` when the `Supplier` is unstaked.
+This address receives the staked `upokt` when the `Supplier` is unstaked and finished unbonding.

 The `owner_address` can only be changed with a stake message signed by the `Supplier`'s owner account.